 The Buddhist notion of diligence is to delight in positive deeds, and the person who does not engage in positive deeds is guilty of kausidya, that is, ‘laziness’ or ‘spiritual sloth’.
 Kausidya has three aspects: not doing something out of indolence (laziness), not doing something out of faintheartedness (poor self-regard), and seeming busy but not really achieving anything (manic defence).
 Only when we refrain from these three aspects of kausidya are we truly diligent.

 Tagore, the first non-European to win the Nobel Prize in Literature, seems to encapsulate the Buddhist attitude in this poem-prayer:

 Let me not pray to be sheltered from dangers but to be fearless in facing them.

 Let me not beg for the stilling of my pain but for the heart to conquer it.

 Let me not crave in anxious fear to be saved but hope for the patience to win my freedom.

 Grant me that I may not be a coward, feeling your mercy in my success alone;

-Socrates is a shining example of a man who bravely lived up to his ideals, and, in the end, bravely died for them.
-Throughout his life, he never lost faith in the mind’s ability to discern and decide, and so to apprehend and master reality.
-Nor did he ever betray truth and integrity for a pitiable life of self-deception and semi-consciousness.
-In seeking relentlessly to align mind with matter and thought with fact, he remained faithful both to himself and to the world, with the result that he is still alive in this sentence and millions of others about him.
+Socrates is a shining example of someone who bravely lived up to his ideals, and, in the end, bravely died for them.
+He never lost faith in the mind’s ability to discern and decide, and to apprehend and master reality.
+Nor did he ever compromise truth and integrity for a pitiable life of self-deception and semi-consciousness.
+In seeking relentlessly to align mind with matter and thought with fact, he remained faithful both to himself and to the world, with the result that he is still alive today in this sentence and millions of others about him.